Sharing God's Love

 Do you know about your personal carbon footprint?
 Go to www.footprint.wwf.org.uk to take a simple survey and find out more.

 To cut emissions, on other occasions, always try to carshare please!
+(Although we appreciate that under the current COVID-19 restrictions we are unable to give others lifts in our cars at the moment).

 Remember all the R's !